filecoin-project/filecoin-docs/docs/mine/spacerace.md

 #### Can I run multiple miners?

 Yes, you can combine your competition results from multiple miners within the same region.
 Once the competition begins, register all your miners with the same email address.
-Then, email mining@filecoin.io during the first week of the competition and ask for those miners to be combined on the leaderboard. **The deadline for combining actors is Wednesday, September 2nd at 22:00 UTC.** The miners will be displayed together under a common name (your company name, for example) and treated as **ONE** miner for purposes of calculating rankings and rewards.
+Then, email mining@filecoin.io during the first week of the competition and ask for those miners to be combined on the leaderboard. **The deadline for combining actors is Wednesday, September 2nd at 22:00 UTC.** The miners will be displayed together under a common name (your company name, for example) and treated as **ONE** miner for purposes of calculating rankings, average deal success rates, and rewards.

 #### How are rewards distributed?